7 Tips To Avoid A Travel Scam When Buying Airline Tickets Online

 7. Be mindful of currency exchange rates when booking flights

 Some travelers book travel services and then end up paying a higher price than expected.
-Before you book, always check and understand in what currency the prices are being displayed on the website.
-This can happen because of a currency exchange rates or it could be a scam.
+Before you book, always check which currency the prices are being displayed on the website.
 Be sure to check the fine print to see if they can charge you more if the currency exchange rate changes or ask for a fixed price regardless of exchange rate differences.

 For more information about avoiding travel scams, check out our past blogs How to Protect Yourself from 2 Common Vacation Scams and Travel Tips To Avoid Telemarketer Travel Scams